skippyr/becho/PLANNING.md

 + the flag `-r` or `--right-indentation`, to do the same, but for the end of every line instead.

-Those flags can be used to indent the text or put a symbol in the start of every line.
+Those flags can be used to indent the text or put a symbol in the start/end of every line.

 As an example, consider a file `foo.txt` that contains the following text inside of it: